frc5024/Styleguide/cpp.md

 This guide should make sure that all code is familiar no matter what section of the codebase you are looking at.

 ## C++ Version
 The version of C++ that we use is currently C++ 11.
-Try not to include features from newer versions untill we habv officially decided that we are moving up a version.
+Try not to include features from newer versions untill we habE officially decided that we are moving up a version.
 On the other hand, Make sure that the code and features you are using still work in future versions of C++.
 We may upgrade in the future, and we don't want the code to break.

 ## Header Files
 Every `.cpp` file must have a `.hpp` file to go along with it.
 All our file names must use the new naming for their extensions (`.cpp` and `.hpp`).